salsabilmislat/reading-notes/Read205.md

    - hex codes These are six-digit codes that represent the amount of red, green and blue in a color, preceded by a pound or hash # sign.
 For example: #ee3e80

    - color names There are 147 predefined color names that are recognized by browsers.
-For example: DarkCyan
+For example: Dark Cyan

 - the background-color property sets the color of the background for that box.